lauramariel/ncm-ops-lab/assets/blueprints/README.md

-## Blueprint Version
+## Blueprint Versions
-This blueprint was created and tested in Calm 3.4.1 / pc.2022.4.0.1
+These blueprint were created and tested in Calm 3.4.1 / pc.2022.4.0.1

+NCMOps.json - deploys proxy webserver only (aka PrismProLabUtilityServer) NCMOps-VX.json - deploys proxy webserver, and also seeds the data on PC (for use in VX runbooks for HPOC).

 ## Requirements
 The PC where this blueprint runs should have connectivity to the HPOC environment to download the image.